If you’d like to listen, click play!

 The rules of the cranberry patch were simple.
 Never reveal the location and pick until feet are frozen, fingers numb and nose begins to run.
 Check to an afternoon following every rule and bringing home a big bucket of wild cranberries.

-Fall is late this year, as many leaves on the trees as on the ground, lots still green.
+Fall is late this year, as many leaves on the trees as on the ground and lots still green.
 The wind blows a tussle around my feet and they gather into a mass that whorls upward, reminding me of a school of herrings I’d watched in the sea when I was at the waterfront, a month or so ago.

-Somewhere on Duncan Street, I imagine the two little boys who’d followed me might be babbling to their mom or dad about the lady they saw, or maybe they’ve already forgotten me, busy with homework or dinner, though likely, their’s won’t be served in a Tupperware container.
+Somewhere on Duncan Street, I imagine the two little boys who’d followed me earlier might be babbling to their mom or dad about the lady they saw, or maybe they’ve already forgotten me, busy with homework or dinner, though likely, their’s won’t be served in a Tupperware container.

 If I keep at it, the freezing task will be done by tomorrow, which is critical since I’m soon to leave for the 1892 kilometer journey through Nova Scotia, New Brunswick, and Quebec, all the way back to Ontario and Waterloo.